avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 **Note that I needed to define the part of speech as a verb.
 If part of speech parameter is not defined then the default is set to NOUN.**

-Let's see some examples of how Porter Stemmer is applied:
+Let's see some examples of how Lemmatization is applied:

 ```python
 print("['play', 'playing', 'played'] -------------------->", [lem.lemmatize(word) for word in word_list1])